sentryco/sentryco.github.io/pages/03_support.md

 ---
-layout: support
+layout: support # Specifies the layout template for the support page
-title: Support
+title: Support # Sets the title of the support page
-permalink: /support/
+permalink: /support/ # Sets the permalink for the support page
 ---